-This article focuses on the common sport of rowing/canoeing, where individuals navigate a boat from point A to point B. The explanation consists of three parts.
+This article centers around the common task of placing a glass on a coaster.
+The explanation consists of three parts.
 The first part exclusively focuses on general motor activity and not on specific actions.
 Here, an action is defined as deliberate motor activity aimed at performing a specific task as a result of an egocentrically formulated intention.
-At the end of this part, rowing/canoeing is fully explained in relation to general motor activity.
-In contrast to the first part, the second part addresses deliberate c.q. specific goal-directed actions where an egocentrically intention is formulated to actually move a boat.
+At the end of this part, the glass placing task is fully explained in relation to general motor activity.
+In contrast to the first part, the second part addresses deliberate c.q. specific actions where an egocentrically intention is formulated to actually place a glass on a coaster.
 Two action strategies are highlighted in this part, logically stemming from the general motor activity mentioned in the first part.
 The concluding part emphasizes the relationship between the discussed motor activities and the explanatory model of the motoric movement action.